gardener/landscaper/docs/level_0/first_example_installation.md

 ## Step 3

-To install the nginx we will create a custom resource of kind `Installation`.
+To install the nginx ingress-controller we will create a custom resource of kind `Installation`.

 ```yaml
 apiVersion: landscaper.gardener.cloud/v1alpha1